ZeitOnline/vivi/src/zeit/objectlog/README.txt

 True

-When we log another text, we'll get two results:
+When we log another text, we'll get two results.
+Also, when a principal is logged in[#login]_ he is logged:

 >>> log.log(content, "bar")
 >>> result = list(log.get_log(content))